ivanglushko/singleton-swift-macro/README.md

 }
 ```

-Thus making a shared instance of the class available out of the box.
+4. Thus making a `MyClass.shared` instance of the class available out of the box.